Learn-Write-Repeat/Open-contributions/SaiPallavi_ML/Underfitting and overfitting.md

 In the case of underfitting, the model is not able to learn enough from the training data, and hence it reduces the accuracy and produces unreliable predictions.

-# An underfitted model has high bias and low variance.
+*An underfitted model has high bias and low variance.*

+Techniques to reduce underfitting:

+* Increase model complexity
+* Increase the number of features, performing feature engineering
+* Remove noise from the data

 # Overfitting